 The best way to achieve anything is by setting defined and achievable goals, with managed (and manageable) timescales.
-The methodology stems from skills in both time-management and planning, and while you can do everything you can to teach methods and best practices of time-management and planning – such as by taking full advantage of a custom school planner or primary school planner to help student’s keep track of progress – as well as teachers being able to quickly visually check whether certain milestones have been signed off.
+The methodology stems from skills in both time-management and planning, and while you can do everything you can to teach methods and best practices of time-management and planning – such as by taking full advantage of a custom student planner or primary school planner to help student’s keep track of progress – as well as teachers being able to quickly visually check whether certain milestones have been signed off.

 Does Setting Learning Goals Work?